 The Company's foreign currency positions arise from foreign exchange transactions.
-All foreign currency positions are managed by the Treasury Department within limits approved by the Market Risk Management and ALCO.
+All foreign currency positions are managed by the Treasury Department and Wealth Management within limits approved by the Business and Market Risk Management, dotted notification to Risk Management Committees ("RMC") and ALCO.